REV23Docs/rev23-desktop-docs/docs/inventory/inventory-items.md

 **Locations:** Location Inventory Items for this item.
 Which are a list of your connected studios that also use this item.
 In this nested list view you're able to see inventory quantity information for the same item in your other connected studios.

-### Piercing Item Specifications
+### Jewelry Details
-By clicking the ellipses (...) button in the Piercing Item Specifications editor, you will create/edit the item as a piercing inventory item.
+By clicking the ellipses (...) button in the Jewelry editor, you will create/edit the item as a jewelry inventory item.

-**Piercing Inventory Item Type:** The type of piercing item.

-- Needle
-- Jewelry

 **Jewelry Type:** The jewelry type of this item.